 What to Do

-Hemingway Home & Museum – Ah Hemingway.
-It was so cool to see his home there and learn about him and his time in Key West.
-It’s cash only for admission and takes about an hour.
-You can also wait for a guided tour or do it self-guided.
+Hemingway Home & Museum – Ah Hemingway, it was so cool to see his home there and learn about him and his time in Key West.
+It’s cash only for admission and takes about an hour and you can decide if you want to wait for a guided tour or do it self-guided.
 My favorite part was exploring the outdoor gardens and seeing the kitty cat’s all over the property!

 - If you get seasick, wear these armbands.
 They were a Godsend and helped me not toss my cookies!